Lifestyle & longevity

 Nov 22, 2025 · 12 min read

 “Nitrate free” bacon isn’t meaningfully healthier because it typically still contains natural nitrates (often from celery juice powder) that convert to nitrites and can form DNA-damaging nitrosamines in the stomach or during high-heat cooking.
-What matters more for risk is that bacon is still processed meat (a WHO Group 1 carcinogen) — plus how often ...
+What matters more for risk is that bacon is still processed meat (a WHO Group 1 carcinogen).
+It also depends on ...

 Are perfect bars healthy or just clever marketing?